diantyapitaloka/Sentiment-Analysis/README.md

 - Entity-Centric Sentiment Analysis.
 The model should distinguish between sentiments directed at different entities mentioned within the same sentence.
 This prevents the system from confusing a positive comment about a competitor with a positive comment about the brand being monitored.
 - Confidence Score Calibration.
 Every classification output should be accompanied by a probability score reflecting the model’s certainty in its prediction.
 This allows high-stakes applications to flag low-confidence results for human review, ensuring higher overall system reliability.
 - Noise Robustness to Typos.
 Preprocessing should include a fuzzy matching or autocorrect layer to handle the informal grammar and spelling errors common in social media data.
 This ensures that a sentiment is not lost simply because a user misspelled a crucial descriptive keyword.
+- Ethical Bias Auditing.
+Periodic evaluations should be conducted to ensure the model does not associate specific demographic markers or dialects with inherently negative sentiment.
+Implementing fairness constraints helps mitigate algorithmic prejudice and ensures equitable performance across different user groups.

 Classified as below: